 The Company grants stock options to non-employees in exchange for services performed for the Company.
-During the years ended December 31, 2017 and 2018, the Company did not grant any options to purchase shares of common stock to non-employees.
-The following table summarizes stock-based compensation expense related to stock-based payment awards to non-employees for the years ended December 31, 2017 and 2018, which was allocated as follows (in thousands):
+During the years ended December 31, 2016, the Company granted options to purchase 95,000 shares of common stock to non-employees.
+During the year ended December 31, 2017, the Company did not grant any options to purchase shares of common stock to non-employees.
+The weightedaverage exercise price of the options granted to these consultants in 2016 was \$3.82 per share.
+The following table summarizes stockbased compensation expense related to stock-based payment awards to non-employees for the years ended December 31, 2016 and 2017, which was allocated as follows (in thousands):

 Year Ended

-December 31,
+Decem nber 31,

-· 2017 2018
+2016 2017

-Research and development \$ \$250 \$103
+Research and development \$141 \$250

 General and administrative

-\$ \$250 \$103
+\$141 \$ 250

-=

-The fair value of stock option awards granted to non-employees was estimated at the date of grant using the Black-Scholes option-pricing model with the following weighted-average valuation assumptions:
+The fair value of stock option awards granted to non-employees was estimated at the date of grant using the Black-Scholes optionpricing model with the following weighted-average valuation assumptions:

-Year Ended

-Decembe December 31,
+Year Ended December 31,

-2017 2018
+2016 2017

-Risk-free interest rate 2.48%
+Risk-free interest rate 1.78% 2.48%

-Term of options (in years) 6.95
+Term of options (in years) 7.25 6.95

-Expected stock price volatility 64.93%
+Expected stock price volatility 75.44% 64.93%

-Expected Dividends
+Expected Dividends -

 In general, the options vest over the contractual periods of the respective non-employee arrangement.
 The Company revalues the options each reporting period and, accordingly, adjusts the compensation expense related to these options over the remaining vesting periods.
-As of December 31, 2017 and 2018, non-employee stock options to purchase 31,876 and 16,042 shares, respectively, remain unvested.
-There were no options granted to non-employees during the year ended December 31, 2018.
+As of December 31, 2016 and 2017, non-employee stock options to purchase 100,419 and 63,752 shares, respectively, remain unvested.